millermedeiros/esformatter/README.md

 ### transformBefore(ast)

-Called before esformatter loops through all the nodes, allows plugin authors to modify the AST before esformatter.
-This is the ideal place to add/replace nodes.
+Called before esformatter loops through all the nodes, it receives the whole AST in case you need a different loop strategy than `rocambole.moonwalk`.
+In most cases the `nodeBefore` method is enough.

+This method **should only** be used to add/remove `WhiteSpace`, `LineBreak` and `Indent` tokens.

+It's very important to note that adding/removing/reordering `nodes` might cause some serious problems on the code formatting. esformatter will skip nodes unless you instrument them properly (adding all the properties that `rocambole.moonwalk`, `rocambole.recursive` and future plugins expects) so it is not recommended to do it here.

+If you need to edit the tree structure please use the `stringBefore` method.

 ### transformAfter(ast)

 Called after all nodes and tokens are processed, allows overriding all the changes (including indentation).

+This method **should only** be used to add/remove `WhiteSpace`, `LineBreak` and `Indent` tokens.

 ```js
 var rocambole = require('rocambole');